 - 4 grouper filets (4 to 6 oz. each)

 - Seasoning salt or seafood seasoning

 - Flour for dredging

 - Lemon wedges for serving

 - Toast the pine nuts in a dry skillet over medium heat.
-Drain the roasted red peppers.

 - Place the pine nuts, roasted red peppers, tomato, bread, garlic, leaves from 1 sprig of rosemary, parsley, and balsamic vinegar in the bowl of a food processor.